kikuchiyo/device_connection_en/model/creating_model.md

 ### Adding Measure Points

-1. On the **Add Feature** pop-up window, select **Measure points** from the **Feature Type** drop-down list and complete the following settings:
+1. On the **Add Feature** pop-up window, select **Measure Points** from the **Feature Type** drop-down list and complete the following settings:

    - **Name**: The name of the measure point; duplicate name is not allowed under the same module.
-   - **Name (en)**: If the name is in Chinese, an English name can be set here.
-You can ignore this setting if the **Name** is in English.
    - **Identifier**: A unique identification code for the measure point; duplicate identifier is not allowed under the same organization.
 This identifier value in JSON format is used as a key by the device to send attribute data.
 The cloud will verify the identifier before deciding whether to receive the data.
+   - **Point Type**: upports 3 types, namely the domain point, control point and pass through point
    - **Quality Indicator**: Whether the measure point is an indicator of the data quality.
 If set to **Yes**, the configurations are as follows:

+     + Value: Sets the data type of the measure point.
+Only three types are supported: int, float, and double.
      + Quality Indicator: Data quality indicator in the form of array that is predefined by the system; cannot be changed.
 You can click **View** to see the predefined quality indicator parameters as well as their descriptions.
-     + Value: Sets the data type of the measure point.
-Only three types are supported: int, float, and double.

    - **Data Type**: If the test is not about quality indicator, the data type of the measure point shall be configured.
      + int, float, double: Information such as the default value and the data unit shall be defined.